Alison Goodfellow – Project Co-ordinator

 We are a hardworking, dedicated team of staff and volunteers that are completely committed to improving the quality of life for our local community.
 We work tirelessly to combat social exclusion, poverty, disadvantage and discrimination.

 In my time at the centre I have been privileged to watch our ambitious community garden project completely rejuvenate the yard at the back on the centre into a green oasis.
 The benefits and impact of the garden project on the community for everyone involved has been overwhelming.
 It has provided a nurturing, peaceful and healthy space for our community to use and adapt.
 I feel very privileged to be part of the MAXwell team.

-I work Monday-Thursday, working with the 4 local primary schools during term time - planning, growing and maintaining their plots.
-I also organise and run our award winning Garden Club during school holidays.
+I work Monday-Thursday, working with the 4 local primary schools during term time - planning, planting and maintaining their plots, After school I work with young people during our After School Clubs and in the school holidays our award winning Garden Club.